Fullaxx/vsftpd/README.md

 ```

 ## Configuration Options
-Set the range of port numbers used for PASV transfers
+Set the range of port numbers used for passive transfers
 ```
 -e PASVMINPORT='2000' -e PASVMAXPORT='2999'
 ```